Expectant mums have long claimed various symptoms such as cravings and morning sickness vary depending on their unborn baby’s gender.

 They looked at the levels of cytokines in the blood and levels produced by a sample of immune cells that were exposed to bacteria in the lab.

 “While women didn’t exhibit differences in blood cytokine levels based on foetal sex, we did find that the immune cells of women carrying female foetuses produced more pro-inflammatory cytokines when exposed to bacteria,” the study’s principal investigator Amanda Mitchell says.

 “This means that women carrying female foetuses exhibited a heightened inflammatory response when their immune system was challenged, compared to women carrying male foetuses.”

 What do the findings mean?

-While there is scope for further research, this study found the heightened inflammation observed among women carrying baby girls, which could explain why they tend to experience heightened symptoms of some medical conditions, including asthma, more so than those carrying boys.
+While there is scope for further research, the study, published in 2017, found the heightened inflammation observed among women carrying baby girls, which could explain why they tend to experience heightened symptoms of some medical conditions, including asthma, more so than those carrying boys.

 “This research helps women and their obstetricians recognise that foetal sex is one factor that may impact how a woman’s body responds to everyday immune challenges and can lead to further research into how differences in immune function may affect how a women responds to different viruses, infections or chronic health conditions (such as asthma), including whether these responses affect the health of the foetus,” Amanda says.